MatthewHeun/matsbyname/cran-comments.md

         * Fedora Linux, R-devel, clang, gfortran

 ## R CMD check results
+* NOTEs: 1
+    * The only NOTE states (correctly) that `matsbyname` is a new submission to CRAN.
+* WARNINGs: 0
 * ERRORs:
-    * The only errors occur on rhub's Fedora Linux, R-devel environment.
+    * Errors occur only in rhub's Fedora Linux, R-devel environment.
     * R CMD check works perfectly on all other environments, including the R-devel environment on win-builder.
     * The problem on rhub's Fedora Linux R-devel environment appears to be connected to